 - Prospective cohort design

-- Report relative risks (RR) of hazard ratios (HR) and 95% CI of coronary heart disease in relation to each category of fruit and vegetable intake
+- Report relative risks (RR) of hazard ratios (HR) and 95% CI of CHD in relation to each category of fruit and vegetable intake

 - Provide frequency of amount of fruit and vegetable consumption (in order to standardize classification of fruit and vegetable intake).